tstohn/LoCo/README.md

 ### 4. `Neighbourhoods`
 Describes the sampled neighbourhoods.
 Neighbourhoods are created by first sampling anchor cells (AnchorCellID) around which LoCo creates local neighbourhoods (AllCellIDs).
 The CellIDs are the same ones as used in `RawData` and NeighbourhoodIDs are the same as in `Correlations`.
 * **NeighborhoodID**: Unique identifier for each local group in the form `N_<index>`.
-* **AnchorCellID**: The ID of the "center" cell sampled to seed the neighborhood.
+* **AnchorCellID**: The ID of the "center" cell sampled to seed the neighbourhood.
-* **AllCellIDs**: A comma-separated list of all neighboring cells included in that specific local group (selected via KNN).
+* **AllCellIDs**: A comma-separated list of all neighbouring cells included in that specific local group.

 ## 2.)
 CPP-tool